Andre601/AdvancedServerList/docs/profiles/expressions.md

 ## Credits

 This page, including examples used, was adobted from the BungeeTabListPlus wiki.
-The original wiki page can be found here: https://github.com/CodeCrafter47/BungeeTabListPlus/wiki/Expressions
+The original wiki page can be found here: https://github.com/CodeCrafter47/BungeeTabListPlus/wiki/Expressions{ target="_blank" rel="nofollow" }